Still Feel

-"Still Feel" (stylized as still feel.) is a song by American band Half Alive.
+"Still Feel" (stylized as still feel. or still feel.) is a song by American band Half Alive.
 It was released on August 3, 2018 as the first single from their debut album, Now, Not Yet (2019).
 It was written by all three members of the band alongside Emiko Bankson, James Krausse, and Rachel Kramer, while production was handled by Eric Palmquist.
 "Still Feel" was described as an indie-funk, pop and funk-pop song with elements of jazz and electronic flourishes.
 Written after the dissolution of the lead singer's high school band, it describes "the theme of hope inside hopelessness and finding purpose and passion despite feeling unrooted" using space imagery.

 The song has received critical acclaim and was the band's breakout single: it became their first to chart in the United States, securing a decent placement on the Hot Rock Songs chart and reaching the top 10 of the Alternative Songs chart.
 Its choreographed music video shot at Popsicle LA also received high praise and garnered audience attention on YouTube, bringing the band to RCA Records' attention and resulting with the band signing a record deal with them.
 The band have performed the song live on several occasions, notably on Jimmy Kimmel Live!
 "Still Feel" was certified Gold by the RIAA in 2021 for selling over 500,000 units in the United States.